Open rebuke is better than secret love.

 Jesus Christ taught this rule (Matt 18:15); James taught it (James 5:19-20); Paul taught it (Gal 6:1-3); and Paul practiced it with Peter, whose fault was public (Gal 2:11-14).
 True friends, the kind appreciated by the Son of God and His apostles obeyed this proverb.

 What is secret love?
 It is showing affection, friendship, and service without the courage or commitment to correct another’s faults.
 It is secret, for the real character of love – correction – is missing; it is called love sarcastically, for only outward flattery and superficial kindness exist in such a relationship.
-It is truly hatred (Lev 19:17).
+It is rather and truly hatred (Lev 19:17).

 The connected proverb helps (Pr 27:6).
 A friend wounding you by correction is faithful; a friend who kisses without correction is an enemy.
 The kisses are deceitful, for there is no substance; the wound is faithful, for it is proof of true friendship.
 Greater favor and stronger friendship will result from rebuke than from worldly flattery (Pr 28:23; 27:9).